My Cheatsheets

 Context Hooks: These hooks let a component receive information from distant parents without passing it as props.

-Effect Hooks: These hooks let a component connect to and synchronize with external systems1.
+Effect Hooks: These hooks let a component connect to and synchronize with external systems.

 What is a reducer function?